mattpetty/mattpetty.github.io/content/posts/cisco_asa_nat_control/index.md

 toc: false
 images:
 tags:
-  - cisco, asa, firewall, networking, nat, security
+  - cisco, networking, security
 ---

 ## Introduction

 The history of **NAT** ([network address translation](https://en.wikipedia.org/wiki/Network_address_translation)) behaviors on Cisco's ASA firewalls has certainly... *evolved* over the years.
-In a future blog post, I'll be covering the basics of specific NAT types and how they've changed over time, but today I want to present a slightly obscure, lesser understood NAT mode of ASA firewalls, one that has perhaps been more changed by time than any other NAT feature.
+In a future blog post, I'll be covering the basics of specific NAT types and how they've changed over different code versions, but today I want to take a quick overview of *default* NAT behavior on Cisco’s firewalls and its evolution.

 ## NAT Control

 Enter **NAT Control**, which over the course of its lifespan went from being a required default, to an optional feature, to ultimately being retired and disabled altogether.
-Not every firewall engineer may know about NAT control, but like every major change to NAT behavior, it can have a significant effect not just on how traffic flows through the device, but also on your mental model of how you might expect the firewall to function.
+Not every firewall engineer may know about the (probably Cisco-specific) concept of NAT control, but like every major change to NAT behavior, it can have a significant effect not just on how traffic flows through the firewall, but also on your mental model of how you might expect a firewall to function.

 ## Origin

 So, what is NAT control, exactly?
-Beginning with the predecessor to the Cisco ASA, Cisco's **[PIX](https://en.wikipedia.org/wiki/Cisco_PIX)** firewall *required* NAT (or a NAT *exemption*) for *all* traffic passing between any two firewall interfaces, up through the maximum PIX OS version *6.3*.
+Beginning with the predecessor to the Cisco ASA, Cisco's **[PIX](https://en.wikipedia.org/wiki/Cisco_PIX)** firewall *required NAT* (or a *NAT exemption*) for *all* traffic passing between any two firewall interfaces, up through the maximum PIX OS version *6.3*.

 What this means is that basically an IP packet couldn't pass through the firewall untouched unless a specific NAT exemption was created (essentially, a rule saying “don’t NAT this specific traffic”).